ArielSha111/pacman-AI-project-1/README.md

 # AI algorithms and commands

-**go over to cmd where the downloaded filles are located to type any of following commends the will be presented.**
+**go over to cmd where the downloaded filles are located to type any of following commends that will be presented.**

 **at any point if Pacman gets stuck, you can exit the game by typing CTRL-c into your terminal.**